merideum/merideum-spec/docs/merit.md

 car.driver = "Foo"
 ```

-Modifiers may be included on a key assignment.
+Modifiers may be included on a property assignment.
 If the modifier is excluded, the value is `const`. `var` values must still be assigned a value at declaration time.

 ```
 const car = {